WCSCourses/Low_Input_2024/Modules/atac_seq_analysis/atac_analysis.md

     - Do you reads have high levels of PCR duplicates?
     - Are the read contaminated with adapter sequences?

-To remove any problematic basecalls and other sequencing artefacts, we will run `fastp` a very-fast trimming tool.
+To remove any problematic basecalls and other sequencing artefacts, we will run `fastp` a very fast trimming tool.
 This will perform many trimming steps:
 - Remove low quality reads
 - Trim low quality base calls from the 3' end of reads
 - Remove adapter sequences from the 3' end of reads